Rate this article 4.83333333333333351 based on 6 reviews

 Once of the most important advantages of Estonia VAT registration completed on a voluntary basis is the possibility of obtaining an EORI number easier.
 As an EU member state, Estonia has adhered to the Economic Operators Registration Identification system and trading operations (both import and export activities) must be completed based on EORI numbers with EU customs authorities.

-Estonian companies engaged in customs operations without having VAT numbers must first register for VAT and then for the EORI system.
+At the level of 2023, Estonian companies engaged in customs operations without having VAT numbers must first register for VAT and then for the EORI system.
 This is a mandatory requirement, as the EORI number is partially made from the company’s VAT number.
+In order to provide specialist help based on the VAT and EORI registration procedures, our Estonian office is made up of a broad team of experts, including accountats.
+For assistance with tax-related matters, they have in-depth information and solutions on this subject.